jsm28/matholymp-py/docs/document-generation.rst

 :file:`English-day1.pdf` (or just :file:`English.pdf` for a single-day competition); in the filename, all characters that are not ASCII letters are omitted from the language name (so a paper for "French (Swiss)" would be :file:`FrenchSwiss-day1.pdf`, for example).
+If the paper is produced using LaTeX, only the file with a name such as :file:`English-day1.tex` needs to go in that directory;
+:command:`mo-document-generate` will run :command:`pdflatex` on such a file automatically (the generated PDF will go in the :file:`out/` directory, and be updated automatically if the LaTeX source changes).
-If a LaTeX file is provided, ensure that you generate a matching PDF or get one from the leader (watch out for a PDF being out of date with respect to the LaTeX file).
+If both the PDF and LaTeX source are present, only the PDF will be used, so watch out for a PDF being out of date with respect to the LaTeX file.
 If a leader wishes to use Word, make sure that the page margins are correct and again get a matching PDF file.
-Given the appropriately-named PDFs of papers from leaders, there are then several documents that can be generated.
+Given the appropriately-named LaTeX sources or PDFs of papers from leaders, there are then several documents that can be generated.

 For draft papers to display (add :samp:`--day {day}` to generate these only for a particular day; the language name is as used in filenames):